eduardxdc/eduardxdc/README.md

+💻 Junior Front-end Developer | ReactJs & Tailwindcss
+🎨 UI Designer | Figma & Photoshop

-Hello!
-My name is Eduardo, as a technology enthusiast I like to solve challenges and explore the world of programming.
-I believe that "those who do what they love live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.
-I am currently studying Systems Analysis and Development at @ifpr-umuarama and work as a Frontend programmer.
+👨‍💻 As a tech enthusiast, I enjoy solving challenges and exploring the world of programming.
+I believe that "those who do what they like live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.

+💾 With a specialty in Front-End development with ReactJs and Tailwindcss and also as a UI Designer of web applications with the use of Figma and Photoshop, I transform ideas into high performance and interactive applications.

 Portfolio: shortly